caprica/vlcj/README.md

 mediaPlayer.events().addMediaPlayerEventListener(new MediaPlayerEventAdapter() {
     @Override
     public void finished(MediaPlayer mediaPlayer) {
-        mediaPlayer.media().playMedia(nextMrl); // <-- This is VERY BAD INDEED
+        mediaPlayer.media().play(nextMrl); // <-- This is VERY BAD INDEED
     }
 });
 ```

 In this example, the `finished` method is being invoked on a native callback thread owned by LibVLC.
 The implementation
-of this method is calling back into LibVLC when it invokes `playMedia`.
+of this method is calling back into LibVLC when it invokes `play`.
 This is very likely to cause a JVM crash and
 kill your application.

 In cases such as this, you should make use of an asynchronous task-executor queue conveniently provided by the